ToshioCP/Gtk4-tutorial/gfm/sec20.md

 Up: [README.md](../README.md),  Prev: [Section 19](sec19.md), Next: [Section 21](sec21.md)

-# Composite widgets and alert dialog
+# Composite Widgets and Alert Dialog

 The source files are in the [Gtk4 tutorial GitHub repository](https://github.com/ToshioCP/Gtk4-tutorial).
 Download it and see `src/tfe6` directory.

-## An outline of new Tfe text editor
+## An Outline of New Tfe Text Editor

 Tfe text editor will be restructured.
 The program is divided into six parts.